What is sampling risk?

 Why it matters in practice

-Teams often document sampling risk as a single number (e.g., "sampling risk: 5%") without specifying which direction they are controlling.
-ISA 530.A1 distinguishes the risk of incorrect acceptance from the risk of incorrect rejection.
+Teams often document sampling risk as a single number (e.g., "sampling risk: 5%") without specifying which direction they're controlling.
+ISA 530 .A1 distinguishes the risk of incorrect acceptance from the risk of incorrect rejection.
 The file should state which direction is relevant for the test and why.
+We've seen seniors pull the sample size out of thin air (internally known as a "PIOOMA" number) and then back-fill the confidence level to make the maths work.
+Nobody learns anything from that exercise, and it's the kind of thing that falls apart the moment a reviewer asks how the R-factor was derived.

 Worked example: Rheintal Maschinenbau GmbH